cremerlab/swimming_analysis/README_swimminganalysisinagar.md

 1. Figures:

-- The distribution of mean displacement and mean square displacement of single-cells, in both x and y directions.
+- The distribution of mean displacement and mean square displacement of single-cells, in both x and y directions (alignment of sample on sample mount such that swimming along x).

 - The average of mean displacement and mean square displacement versus time, for both x and y directions.
-The linear fitting to the latter gives the slope corresponding to the diffusion coefficients;
+A linear fit of the mean square displacement gives the corresponding diffusion coefficient.

 - The auto-correlation function of position variables, in both x and y directions.